Children reading expands their understanding of the world and stimulates their imagination.

 Thirty years of observance confirms that this is the greatest GIFT you can give your child to insure they will be accepted to college, succeed in life’s opportunities and relate to their friends and neighbors.

 (Continue until age 12 for even better results.)
+The results are fewer nonreading children graduate from highschool.

 Benefits for Reading to a child